orbcode/orbuculum/README.md

     ITMTER 0 0xFFFFFFFF                     <---- Enable Trace Ports
     ITMTPR 0xFFFFFFFF                       <---- Make them accessible to user level code

-Alternatively, if you're using parallel trace via the ice40 remove the lines marked <*- above and replace them with the following;
+Alternatively, if you're using parallel trace via ORBTrace remove the lines marked <*- above and replace them with the following;

     enableSTM32TRACE                         <---- Switch on parallel trace on the STM32